Comparisons12 min read

 • Salesforce, HubSpot connectors on enterprise tiers

-• Local by WP Engine for local development (the best local dev tool for WordPress, full stop)
+• Local by WP Engine for local development (the best local dev tool for WordPress, honestly)

-Kinsta integrates with Cloudflare natively and supports SSH/SFTP/WP-CLI, but the third-party ecosystem isn't as broad.
-They offer DevKinsta as a local development option — it's good, but Local by WP Engine has a larger community, more plugins, and has been around long enough to iron out most of the rough edges.
-Fun fact: Local by WP Engine has over 1 million downloads and is used by developers who don't even host with WP Engine.
-That's how dominant it is in the local dev space.
+Kinsta integrates with Cloudflare natively and supports SSH/SFTP/WP-CLI, but the third-party ecosystem isn't as deep.
+They offer DevKinsta for local development — it's solid, but Local by WP Engine has more community support, more plugins, and is battle-tested.
+Local by WP Engine has over 1 million downloads and is used by developers who don't even host with WP Engine.
+That's just how good it is.

 Winner: WP Engine